Core Concepts: Economic Value Estimation (EVE)

 EVE models are widely utilized by B2B enterprises to:

-• Compare product alternatives effectively
+• Compare product alternatives effectively and support value selling examples in competitive markets

-These models prove particularly valuable in various business functions:
+These models are particularly valuable for:

 For example, here is a great article published on LinkedIn by Mark Stiving, Ph.D.